nickinikbakht/Data_Mining/README.md

 # Overview
 Initial Analysis
+##  Summarization
-##  Summarization: Provided a comprehensive summary of each dataset, highlighting key statistics and features.
+Provided a comprehensive summary of each dataset, highlighting key statistics and features.

+## Visualization
-## Visualization: Created various plots and charts to visualize the data distribution and identify patterns.
+Created various plots and charts to visualize the data distribution and identify patterns.

-Handling Missing Data
+# Handling Missing Data
+##  Methods Used
-##  Methods Used: Employed different techniques to handle missing data, including mode, mean, and imputation methods.
+Employed different techniques to handle missing data, including mode, mean, and imputation methods.

+##  Imputation
-##  Imputation: Used advanced imputation techniques to fill in missing values, ensuring the integrity of the datasets.
+Used advanced imputation techniques to fill in missing values, ensuring the integrity of the datasets.

-Normalization
+# Normalization
+##  Standardization
-##  Standardization: Applied normalization techniques to standardize the data, making it suitable for modeling.
+Applied normalization techniques to standardize the data, making it suitable for modeling.

+## Scaling
-•  Scaling: Scaled the data to ensure all features contribute equally to the model.
+Scaled the data to ensure all features contribute equally to the model.

-Outlier Detection
+# Outlier Detection
+## Identification
-•  Identification: Identified outliers using statistical methods and visualization techniques.
+Identified outliers using statistical methods and visualization techniques.

+## Handling
-•  Handling: Decided on appropriate actions for outliers, such as removal or transformation.
+Decided on appropriate actions for outliers, such as removal or transformation.

-Chi-Square Test
+# Chi-Square Test
+### Purpose
-•  Purpose: Conducted chi-square tests to examine the independence of categorical variables.
+Conducted chi-square tests to examine the independence of categorical variables.

+### Results
-•  Results: Analyzed the results to understand the relationships between different variables.
+Analyzed the results to understand the relationships between different variables.

 Correlation Analysis
 •  Examination: Examined the correlations between variables to identify significant relationships.